Norway: Cinema

 Norwegian cinema has received international recognition.
-The documentary film Kon-Tiki (1950) won an Academy Award.
+The documentary film Kon-Tiki (1950) won the Academy Award for Best Documentary Feature Film.
 Another notable film is The Pinchcliffe Grand Prix, an animated feature film directed by Ivo Caprino.
 The film was released in 1975 and is the most widely seen Norwegian film of all time.
-Nils Gaup's Pathfinder (1987), the story of the Sámi, was nominated for an Oscar.
-Berit Nesheim's The Other Side of Sunday was nominated for an Oscar in 1997.
+Nine Lives (1957), Pathfinder (1987), The Other Side of Sunday (1996), Elling (2001) and Kon-Tiki (2012), The Worst Person in the World (2021), and Sentimental Value (2025) were all nominated for the Academy Award for Best International Feature Film, with the latter becoming the first Norwegian film to win in this category.

 Egil Ragnar Monn-Iversen had so much influence in Norwegian culture that he received the nickname the Godfather.

 Since the 1990s, the film industry has expanded, producing up to 20 feature films each year.
 Particular successes were Kristin Lavransdatter, based on a novel by a Nobel Prize winner; The Telegraphist and Gurin with the Foxtail.
 Knut Erik Jensen was among the more successful new directors, together with Erik Skjoldbjærg, who is remembered for Insomnia.
-Elling and the 2012 adaption of Kon-Tiki was nominated for an Oscar for the best foreign language film.
 The TV-series Skam created by Julie Andem received a cult following and international recognition, with many countries making their own adaptations.

-Norwegian directors such as Joachim Rønning, Anja Breien, Espen Sandberg, Liv Ullmann and Morten Tyldum have made internationally successful movies such as The Imitation Game, Passengers, Pirates of the Caribbean: Salazar's Revenge and Maleficent: Mistress of Evil, as well as the TV series Jack Ryan and Marco Polo.
+Norwegian directors such as Joachim Rønning, Anja Breien, Espen Sandberg, Liv Ullmann, Morten Tyldum and Joachim Trier have made internationally successful movies such as The Imitation Game, Passengers, Pirates of the Caribbean: Salazar's Revenge and Maleficent: Mistress of Evil, as well as the TV series Jack Ryan and Marco Polo.
 Composers include Thomas Bergersen, who composed for Avatar, The Dark Knight, Harry Potter and Narnia.
 Egil Monn-Iversen has been one of the most influential modern composers in Norway, having composed scores to over 100 Norwegian movies and TV series.

 Norway has been used as filming location for Hollywood and other international productions, including Star Wars The Empire Strikes Back (1980).
 Among the thousands of movies filmed in Norway include Die Another Day, No Time to Die, The Golden Compass, Spies Like Us, Mission: Impossible – Fallout and Mission: Impossible – Dead Reckoning Part One, Black Widow, Tenet, Harry Potter and the Half-Blood Prince and Heroes of Telemark, as well as the TV series Lilyhammer and Vikings.